American Family in Spain: How Moving Abroad Gave Them More Time and Financial Freedom

 "We maintained our U.S. life and started a new one in Spain.
 It wasn't the cheapest way to do it, but it was the most aligned with what we needed."

-With two young kids (ages 9 and 10), Bethany knew timing was critical.
+With two young kids, ages 9 and 10, Bethany knew timing was critical.
 They planned the move before middle school began and spent five years preparing financially.

-Real Talk: How to Plan a Year Abroad as a Family
+How to Plan a Year Abroad as a Family

-They spent five years saving and planning.
-Instead of asking can we afford this?, they reframed the question to how can we not afford to do this?
+Bethany and her family approached their move like a project: strategic, intentional, and well-researched.
+On the financial side, they spent five years saving and planning, reframing the question from "can we afford this?" to "how can we not afford to do this?"
 They hired a U.S. tax consultant early on to understand the implications of the move and mapped out costs including tuition, rent, visa fees, and private health insurance.

-They hired a full team: a tax advisor, an immigration lawyer, and a relocation consultant.
-Even so, Bethany shares that navigating Spain’s visa bureaucracy was the hardest part.
+On the legal and visa side, they hired a full team: a tax advisor, an immigration lawyer, and a relocation consultant.
+Even so, Bethany shares that navigating Spain's visa bureaucracy was the hardest part.

-“I walked into the consulate with a color-coded binder.
-They handed me a list of things they needed and said, ‘Come back in five days.’
-I realized then—you can’t control the process.”
+"I walked into the consulate with a color-coded binder.
+They handed me a list of things they needed and said, 'Come back in five days.'
+I realized then, you can't control the process."

 Because homeschooling is not legal in Spain, the kids were required to enroll in private school as part of the visa terms.
 They visited multiple schools and let their children help choose, empowering them to be part of the transition.
+Spain's private expat health insurance costs roughly €60 per month per person for full coverage.

 Life in Spain: Slowing Down with Purpose

-“Everything about life here has forced us to slow down and it's exactly what we needed.”
+"Everything about life here has forced us to slow down, and it's exactly what we needed."

 It's Not Easy, But It's Worth It

-“It’s not meant to be easy.
-It’s meant to challenge you—and show you what’s really possible.”
+"It's not meant to be easy.
+It's meant to challenge you, and show you what's really possible."

 Bethany's Advice for Families on the Fence

-More About Our Author
+About the Author